Personalized Advising & Support

 Individuals considering a course or program in preparation for professional licensing or certification outside Idaho are encouraged to seek guidance from the pertinent licensing agency in that state in advance of application and periodically thereafter.

 Some online programs may not be available in some states or may not be designed to prepare a student for professional licensure.
 Please contact the academic department before submitting an application.
 More specific information about program availability and professional licensure can be found at: http://online.boisestate.edu/.

 If you are or will be enrolled in a program delivered completely online, please contact the program’s academic advisor.

-If you are or will be enrolled in an online course that is not part of a program, please contact Boise State’s Regulatory Affairs Coordinator.
+If you are or will be enrolled in an online course that is not part of an online program, please contact Boise State’s Regulatory Affairs Coordinator.

-Boise State University is committed to supporting students in and outside the classroom.
-Grievance policies exist to ensure students have avenues to voice concerns and address both academic and non-academic matters.
-For additional information see Complaint Resolution Policies.
+Boise State University is committed to supporting students in and outside the classroom and resolving student complaints in a fair and timely manner.
+Grievance policies exist to ensure students have avenues to voice concerns about academic and non-academic matters.

 Student Consumer Information